-Salmones Camanchaca have faced a hard hit in 2015.
-A volcano outbreak has covered the Hatchery in Petrohue with a cover of ash, 1 meter high.
+Salmones Camanchaca have faced a hard hit in 2015, when a volcano outbreak had covered the Hatchery in Petrohue in a one meter high layer of ash.

-The hatchery was almost destroyed.
-Since then, everything has been rebuilt.
+The hatchery was almost destroyed, but since then, everything has been rebuilt.

 We visited a new hatchery.
 It was designed for using Recirculating Aquaculture System (RAS).
 It allows the company Salmones Camanchaca to produce 12 million smolts each year.

-We have been asking why they are rebuilding at the same place the hatchery because of the risk of a new outbreak.
-The answer was simple.
-There are more then 200o Volcanos in Chile.
-It does not really depend where you are.
-More important is fresh water access.
+We asked them why they are rebuilding the hatchery at the same place, since there is risk of a new outbreak.
+The answer was simple; there are more than 200o Volcanos in Chile.
+It does not really matter where you are, access to fresh water is more important.

 Here the company implemented an automated feeding system.
-It allows to feed the fish even when we have a rough sea and the waves are so high, that not even boats are allowed by the authorities to leave the harbor anymore.
+It allows to feed the fish, even when there’s a rough sea and the waves are so high, that not even boats are allowed by the authorities to leave the harbor anymore.

 The cages II

-Once we saw that this not scare the locals too much, people were back on the streets, we also decided to go out.
+Once we saw that this did not seem to scare the locals too much and that people were back on the streets, we also decided to go out.

-After having been out on the town we went back to our rooms but had difficulty falling asleep.
-We were a bit scared and our stomachs felt queasy.
+After having been out on the town, we went back to our rooms but had difficulty falling asleep.
+We were a bit frightened and our stomachs felt queasy.

-When reflecting the next few days, we both felt respect for the locals and how they seemed to manage this situation.
+When reflecting on this event the following days, we both felt a lot of respect for the locals and the way they handled this situation.